Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma

-In this case, we say that \emph{Shearer's criterion is violated} by $G, p$. \end{enumerate} \end{theorem}
+In this case, we say that \emph{Shearer's criterion is violated} by $G, \vec p$. \end{enumerate} \end{theorem}

-Thus, Shearer's criterion exactly characterizes what conditions on the probability of the bad-events and their lopsidependency guarantee a positive probability of avoiding $\mathcal B$.

-Having bad-events with probability $0$ or $1$ is not so interesting, and Theorem~\ref{shearer} can be simplified when we disallow these cases. \begin{theorem}[\cite{harvey}, Lemma 5.27] Let $G$ be a graph on vertex set $[n]$ and let $p_1, \dots, p_n \in (0,1)$.
-Shearer's criterion is satisfied by $G, p$ if and only if $Q(G, S, \vec p) > 0$ for all independent sets $S \subseteq V$. \end{theorem}
+Having bad-events with probability $0$ or $1$ is not so interesting, and Theorem~\ref{shearer} can be simplified when we disallow these cases. \begin{theorem}[\cite{harvey}, Lemma 5.27] Suppose that $p_1, \dots, p_n \in (0,1)$.
+Shearer's criterion is satisfied by $G, p$ if and only if $Q(G, S, \vec p) > 0$ for all stable sets $S$. \end{theorem}

-While powerful, Shearer's criterion is technically difficult to apply to constructions in combinatorics.
-There has been significant research in developing forms of the LLLL which are simpler to calculate, for example \cite{bissacot} and \cite{kolipaka2}; these have led to improved bounds for a variety of combinatorial constructions.
-However, from a theoretical point of view, these are all weaker than, and are all implied by, Shearer's criterion.
+Thus, Shearer's criterion exactly characterizes which probability and lopsidependency structure of the bad-events guarantees a positive probability of avoiding $\mathcal B$.
+From a theoretical point of view, alternate bounds such as Theorem~\ref{lll-basic-thm} are all weaker than, and are implied by, Shearer's criterion.
+However, Shearer's criterion is technically difficult to apply to constructions in combinatorics.